-There are several payment methods available to pay the taxes you owe The IRS, and most states, allow you to mail checks, pay via debit or credit card, or pay when your return is filed.
+There are a few different ways you can pay the taxes you owe the IRS, and most states offer similar options.
 Here are some notes about the different methods:

-Have questions about the taxes you owe or want help figuring out payment plans?
-Get in touch by email to firstname.lastname@example.org, and we’ll set you up with one of our tax advisors.
+Have questions?
+Get in touch by email to firstname.lastname@example.org, and we’ll set you up with a consultation with one of our tax advisors.